Manfred/Presss/README.md

     Presss.get('books/12/as6745it.zip')

+## Authors

+* Manfred Stienstra
+* Jeff Kreeftmeijer
+* Eric Lindvall

 ## Copying

 Presss is freely distributable under the terms of an MIT-style license.
 See COPYING or http://www.opensource.org/licenses/mit-license.php.
+When you contribute code to this project we assume you share it with the same license.